beritani/moneroj/README.md

 # monero-js

-This is a pure javascript implementation monero.
+This is a pure javascript implementation of monero.

 > **N.B**: See disclaimer.
 This library is a work in progress!